datacamp-content-public/courses-r-from-scratch/chapter3.md

 We have a variable `health_exp_col` that points to the `health_exp_per_cap` column of the `gender_data` data frame.
 We just found out that some countries have missing data for this column - they have `NA` values.

 Now consider what would happen if we calculate a mean over these values.
-You can imagine two ways of dealing with the `NA` values.
+Some things R could do are:

 - refuse to do a calculation with `NA` values and return `NA`.
 - refuse to do a calculation with `NA` values and show an error.
 - drop all the NA values, and take the mean of the rest.

 Run `mean(health_exp_col)` in the R Console and look at the result.
-What does R do, by default?
+What does R do?

 `@possible_answers`
-- refuses to do a calculation with `NA` values and return `NA`.
+- refuses to do a calculation with `NA` values and returns `NA`.
-- refuses to do a calculation with `NA` values and show an error.
+- refuses to do a calculation with `NA` values and shows an error.
-- drops all the NA values, and take the mean of the rest.
+- drops all the NA values, and takes the mean of the rest.

 `@hint`
 Have a look at the console result.
 Was there an error?
 Is there a number (the